SovaNetwork/sova-reth/README.md

 ```

 ## TODO
-### Make corsa-reth an L2 using the Optimism flags provided by reth.
-- [ ] Reconfigure the main.rs file to work with the op-stack.
+- [ ] Reconfigure the main.rs file to work in a multinode environment with a consensus client.

-### Expand to multi node testing env
 - [ ] The current `main.rs` file sets the NodeBuilder handle config to 'dev mode'.
 This means that blocks are automatically mined when a transaction is sent to the node.
 This should be removed when the chain is used in a multi node env.
-- [ ] Bitcoin RPC calls need to be tweaked such that blocks can be canonicalized by other node without having to repeat bitcoin rpc calls made by the block builder.
-    - Does the Sequencer make all these bitcoin rpc calls?
-Just write calls?
+- [ ] Does the reth-node need a Bitcoin client attached?